owncast/owncast.github.io/content/docs/embed.md

 ## Embedding chat

-Owncast supports embedding your chat directly into any other web site or source.
+Owncast supports embedding your chat directly into any other website or source.

 There are two types of embed chats: A read-only chat which only shows the messages and a standalone chat which has the same functionality as the one within the main Owncast web interface.